Caeldeth/loures/Mileth/Folklore/Sabrael-Concordantia Divinitatis.md

 Never one to shrink from a challenge, I sat out on the long journey from Loures to the ruins of Niara.
 After several days journey, I came to the cliffs of Faodhail Abhainn [_(Evenue's "Iodhnadh De A Luaithre")_](../../../loures/History/Evenue-Iodhnadh-De-A-Luaithre.md).
 Pausing briefly, I cursed my inability as an artist - the beauty of the vista is quite breathtaking.
 From far away, one can still see the spires of the great city, glinting at sundown.
 All of this is an illusion though, for upon approaching, the ruins of the city are devastating to behold.

-The very land seems cursed, soaked in the blood of dubhaimid over a millenia ago.
+The very land seems cursed, soaked in the blood of dubhaimid over a millennia ago.
 Even still, while abandoned, I could not help but feel I was being watched.
 Locating the temple itself was easy enough, the structure in remarkably good condition compared to the ruins around it.
 It took several attempts to open the door, as it appears to have been barred from the inside.

 What I discovered inside was breathtaking - nary a drop of dust or thing out of place inside the entire temple.
 Candles still burned on the altar, and the air was chill and fresh.
-I searched thoughout the temple, careful to not disturb anything lest I incur the wrath of the Night Queen.
+I searched throughout the temple, careful to not disturb anything lest I incur the wrath of the Night Queen.
 My search of the temple was fruitless.
 Not only were there no written records, but there was no sign of life anywhere in the vicinity.
 I can only conclude that someone from a nearby village must make the dangerous trek to maintain this shrine, as no other explanation exists.

 I recall most vividly the chill ran down my spine as I prepared to leave the temple.
 Glancing above me, at the rough hewn marble above the doorway, there was something I missed upon entering.
 Jaggedly slashed into the mantle was the phrase "_My glory preserved - One day, I will return for you_".
 It was at this moment that I decided discretion was indeed the better part of valor, and in a most dignified manner, quickly made my way back to Loures.
 Extra precautions were taken to make sure the temple was sealed tightly behind me - there may also have been a small piling of rubble in front of the door.